 Last but not least, regular checkups are key to maintaining your pet’s dental health.
 The veterinarian can detect problems before they progress.
 They can also provide nutrition counseling and guide you on how to take care of your pet’s teeth.

-Our veterinarian begins with an oral exam and x-rays if they are deemed necessary to evaluate, teeth, jaws, and root health.
+Our Anaheim Veterinarian begins with an oral exam and x-rays if they are deemed necessary to evaluate, teeth, jaws, and root health.
 Since most dental diseases occur below the gumline, the veterinarian needs to conduct a thorough exam with x-rays.

 After the examination, Dr. Lopez will continue the process with a thorough cleaning, which includes brushing, removal of plaque and tartar, and polishing.
 This process removes plaque and calcium buildup that can lead to cavities and gum disease.